 Capitalise, capitalise, capitalise

 We recommend you check the rules on capitalisation.
 Especially if your mother tongue is of a language other than English.
 Proper names, languages and country, names (Spanish and not spanish), first person subject such as I, etc. must have a capital letter.
 Little things make a big impression!

 Check the sentence structure

 If you notice you are writing very long sentences, try to break them down into smaller ones.
 When writing in English, it’s generally recommended to write smaller, simpler but well-structured sentences than to write very long ones that may keep the reader holding the breath until the sentence is finished!
-(Just like this one I have done to show you!)
+(Just like this one we have done to show you!)

 Proofread your tasks.
-And then Proofread them again…
+Then proofread them again…

 It is very easy to make typos or spelling mistakes, whether your mother tongue is English, or you have a very high level of proficiency.
 If you have doubts about how a word is spelled, make sure you can cross reference it from a good dictionary.
 It will ensure you achieve the best result!